laminas-api-tools/api-tools-admin/README.md

 This endpoint provides a sorted list of all registered validator plugins; the use case is for building a drop-down of available plugins when creating an input filter for a service.
-Any validator present in the ZF2 `ValidatorPluginManager` service will be represented.
+Any validator present in the Laminas `ValidatorPluginManager` service will be represented.

 - `Accept`: `application/json`